microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 ## Modifying the Project System

-Using the same `querySpace`, users may modify data in their project system. `Where` is used to identify the value of a property/collection to be returned from the query and `AsUpdatable` is to update the object from the query result.
+Using the same `querySpace`, users may modify data in their project system. `Where` is used to filter the query result based on a predicate. `AsUpdatable` is to update the object from the query result.
 These actions modifying the Project System may include creating/deleting files, building/cleaning/deploying solutions, setting properties, and more.

 In our example, we call the `ExecuteAsync` method to create a new file.
 The file we want to add is called `CreatedFile.txt`, and we want to add it to our project called `ConsoleApp1`.